livingdocsIO/documentation/reference-docs/project-config/settings.md

 The copy configuration allows you to define the mapping of what content-types can be copied to what other content-types and how the metadata is mapped.
 A common example is the copy of a web article to the print article.

 It's an array of copy definitions.
-Each definition first defines the `source`, i.e. the content-type that is copied (e.g. web article) and then the possible targets (e.g. print article) and which metadata fields should be mapped from source to target.
+Each definition first defines the `source`, i.e. the content-type that is copied (e.g. web article) and then the possible targets (e.g. print article), which metadata fields should be mapped from source to target and a set of rules on how to convert the components and directives (exlcude, simple copy or one to many).

 For the enterprise version we also have a detailed [guide for copy and transform workflows](../../guides/document_copy.md).